AdobeDocs/marketo.nl-NL/help/marketo/product-docs/marketo-sales-connect/marketo/interesting-moments-in-sales-connect.md

    ![](assets/image2015-1-8-18-3a17-3a16.png)

-1. Schrijf een bericht naar uw verkoopteam in de **Beschrijving** een gebied dat verklaart waarom deze actie van belang is .
+1. Schrijf een bericht naar uw verkoopteam in de **Beschrijving** een terrein dat verklaart waarom deze actie van belang is .

    ![](assets/image2015-1-8-18-3a18-3a23.png)